Mr Matthew Christopher Barrett

 MA, BA(Hons), BA

-Matthew is currently a PhD student in Anthropology, specialising in archaeology.
+Matthew is currently a Doctoral Candidate in Anthropology, specialising in archaeology.
 His research interests lie in stone artefact assemblage formation, human-environment interaction, and the use of computer simulation and agent-based modelling in archaeology.
-For his doctoral research, Matthew is investigating the formation of retouched stone tool assemblages through exploratory agent-based modelling.
+For his doctoral research, Matthew is investigating the formation of stone artefact assemblages in Aotearoa, Australia and Egypt, through the use of agent-based modelling and other methods.

 For his MA research, Matthew investigated stone artefact assemblages from the Fayum, Egypt, and western New South Wales, Australia, to understand how differences in flake to core ratios (common measures of stone artefact assemblage variability) reflected past human movement throughout the landscapes they inhabited.

-Matthew has also held various positions in Anthropology as a graduate teaching assistant and research assistant, as well as within the wider Faculty of Arts as the First Year Experience (FYE) Administration Assistant and as a Canvas Facilitator.
+Matthew has also held various positions in Anthropology as a Professional Teaching Fellow, Graduate Teaching Assistant, and Research Assistant, as well as within the wider Faculty of Arts as the First Year Experience (FYE) Administration Assistant and as a Canvas Facilitator.

 Research | Current